OphirInstitute/.github/profile/README.md

 The Valley to Value

 There are Players and there’s the Game, We CREATHE BOTH 💜🥷Your home for all things Blockchain development.
+The End goal Of Ophir is to strike a balance between contributors and consumers, and provide service through people of skill to the world at large!